Automatic Identification of Traps in Molecular Charge Transport Networks of Organic Semiconductors: Multiscale Model

+For the remaining quantities that depend on the material morphology (site energies and electronic coupling), special care is taken to avoid discrepancies between the molecular structures obtained via classical MD and the DFT calculations.
+To remove bond length fluctuations introduced by molecular dynamics simulations, as they are already integrated out in the derivation of the rate expression, molecular fragments with rigid, planar $\pi$ systems are substituted by DFT-optimized versions~\cite{Baumeier2011}.
 The site energy $E_i = E_i^\text{c} - E_i^\text{n}$ is the difference between the total energies of the system in which molecule $i$ is carrying a charge or not, corresponding to the ionization potential in case of hole transport and the negative of the electron affinity in case of electron transport.
 These total energies in turn consist of different contributions associated with different physical mechanism, i.e.,

 where $U_i^{xX}$ is the intramolecular contribution from single molecules as above, while $E_i^{x,\text{static}}$ and $E_i^{x,\text{polar}}$ are contributions arising from intermolecular interactions.